-- (1) Child molestation will be reported to the dean of students. - (2) Any person who has knowledge of an instance of forcible sexual offense, rape, or acquaintance rape, should report this information immediately to the dean of students.
+- (1) Child molestation will be reported to the vice president for student life and enrollment management. - (2) Any person who has knowledge of an instance of forcible sexual offense, rape, or acquaintance rape, should report this information immediately to the vice president for student life and enrollment management.